-Mortgage insurance protects the lender in the event the borrower defaults on the loan.
-Defaults include failure to make payments because of death, medical bills and job loss.
-Mortgage insurance can be provided by a private mortgage insurance company (PMI) or by a government agency such as FHA or VA.
+Mortgage insurance protects the lender if the borrower defaults on the loan.
+Defaults include failure to make payments because of death, medical bills, and job loss.
+It can be provided by a private mortgage insurance company (PMI) or a government agency such as FHA or VA.

 How can I benefit from mortgage insurance on government-backed loans?

 The FHA provides borrowers with the opportunity to purchase their home with a smaller down payment and/or lower credit score (compared to conventional loans) in return for the borrower paying mortgage insurance.

 How do I pay for private mortgage insurance?
 Can this be added to my mortgage payment?

 Yes!
 There are different types of mortgage insurance that allow you to pay in different ways.

 - No upfront premium

 - Versatile and maximum flexibility

 - Paid with a monthly mortgage payment

 - Premium paid upfront